 Other academic activities require at least an equivalent amount of work per unit of credit.
-These include laboratory work [100 minutes when outside preparation required or 150 minutes when no outside preparation required], internships, practica, and other academic work leading to the award of credit hours.
+These include laboratory work (100 minutes when outside preparation is required or 150 minutes when no outside preparation is required), internships, practicums, and other academic work leading to the award of credit hours.

 Courses are numbered as: